Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.md

 ## 4.0.0-preview3 - April 10, 2024

+* Updated `Microsoft.FeatureManagement` reference to `4.0.0-preview3`.
+See the [release notes](./Microsoft.Featuremanagement.md) for more information on the changes.

 ### Breaking Changes

 * Updated the namespace for `ApplicationInsightsTelemetryPublisher` to `Microsoft.FeatureManagement.Telemetry`.
 In the future, developers using any of our offered telemetry publishers will no longer need to specify the service specific namespaces like `using Microsoft.FeatureManagement.Telemetry.ApplicationInsights`.